 In order to register your design we will need a set of images/representations that accurately and fully illustrate the product to be registered.
 Ideally line drawings should be filed, but it is possible to file an application relying on photographic representations.
 If photographs are used, they should be taken against a clear background and so far as possible be free of highlights, reflections and heavy shadows.
 Care should also be taken to avoid distortion due to the camera position.

 The application should contain enough views/representations to fully define the design that is being registered.
 For three dimensional designs, front, back, left, right, top and bottom views, and a perspective view, are most appropriate.
-There is no maximum number of views that can be registered for a single design.

 We will also require details of the applicant and, if priority is to be claimed from an earlier design registration (within six months of the earlier filing) we will also need details of the earlier filing.

 It is possible, and indeed cost effective, to include more than one design in a single application.
-There is no restriction on the number of designs that can be included, and they need not all be in the same Locarno class (the product classification used for both UK and Community designs).
+There is no restriction on the number of designs that can be included, and they need not all be in the same Locarno class (the product classification used for both UK and European Community designs).